10 Most Valuable Companies in the World: Top Trillion-Dollar Stocks in 2026

 1. Nvidia (NVDA)

 Nvidia is the semiconductor name behind some of the most powerful chips (such as H200 and Blackwell chips) used in AI data centers and applications.
-It rocketed to the top of this list in a few years, surpassing the trillion-dollar level in May 2023 before surging to the first rank in July 2025.
+It rocketed to the top of this list within a few years, surpassing the trillion-dollar mark in May 2023 before surging to the top spot in July 2025.
+While it still sits atop this list, Nvidia hit a market cap of $5.5 trillion earlier this year.

 2. Alphabet (GOOGL)

 Alphabet is the company behind search titan Google, phone brand Android, and streaming platform YouTube.
 It’s also responsible for Google Cloud Platform, where it has made a massive investment in data centers.
-It features a variety of other “moonshot” investments, such as self-driving car company Waymo.
+It features a variety of other “moonshot” investments, such as self-driving car company Waymo, and it’s spending big bucks to be an AI leader.

 3. Apple (AAPL)

 Apple is a consumer-electronics giant – and an unstoppable brand.
 It’s a decent bet that you’re reading this article on one of its iPhones or iPad tablets.
 Apple is planning to invest hundreds of billions of dollars in the U.S. over the next few years to build up its AI expertise, among other things.
-But that hasn’t stopped legendary investor Warren Buffett from paring his company’s stake in Apple.
+But that hasn’t stopped investing juggernaut Berkshire Hathaway (BRK.B) from paring its company’s stake in Apple.

 4. Microsoft (MSFT)

 While Windows, Xbox, and gaming software are big parts of this company, Microsoft isn’t just about games.
 It’s investing tens of billions of dollars to build out AI data centers, too.
-Along with Alphabet and Amazon, Microsoft is one of a handful of “hyperscalers”… the Big Tech companies that are able to invest at scale to meet high AI demand.
+Along with Alphabet and Amazon, Microsoft is one of a handful of “hyperscalers.”
+These are the Big Tech companies that are investing at scale to meet high AI demand.
 And it’s one of the big investors in OpenAI – the company behind ChatGPT and other AI models.

 You likely know Amazon for its namesake e-commerce site or its Amazon Prime subscription service.
-So it might be easy to overlook Amazon Web Services (“AWS”).
+So, it might be easy to overlook Amazon Web Services (“AWS”).
 AWS helps power AI apps and cloud computing, allowing its clients to build websites and more.
-And Amazon is now investing heavily in more AI infrastructure… setting up the company to be a bigger player in the AI space (and boosting its stock).
+And Amazon is now investing heavily in additional AI infrastructure… setting the company up to be a bigger player in the AI space (and boosting its stock).

 Taiwan Semiconductor is the world’s largest semiconductor foundry.
 It manufactures chips for the electronic gadgets we use every day… making it crucial to other top-tier players such as Nvidia and Apple.
 To ride the growing AI wave, Taiwan Semiconductor is boosting its 2026 capital expenditures by 30% to 40% above 2025 levels.
 That’s an estimated range of $52 billion to $56 billion.
 Plus, it’s planning $165 billion in investments in the U.S.

 Broadcom is another semiconductor firm that has enjoyed a surge in business from the AI boom.
 For fiscal 2025, the company’s revenue soared 24%, while its net income climbed a stunning 292%.
-And in the fourth quarter, AI semiconductor revenue led the way, rising 74% year over year.
+In its second quarter this year, Broadcom reported sales growth of 48% year over year, with AI chip revenue surging 143%.

 You might not know Saudi Aramco by name.
-It was the world’s largest IPO ever – however, it doesn’t make the list of largest American IPOs, because it’s a Saudi company and isn’t listed in the U.S. Aramco produces crude oil and natural gas.
-But even Aramco is investing in AI… In October, it announced that it’s taking a significant minority stake in the Saudi-backed AI company Humain.
-And it’s planning to increase natural gas production more than 60% by 2030 to meet AI data-center demand.
+It was the world’s largest IPO ever at the time it debuted.
+However, it doesn’t make the list of largest American IPOs, since it’s a Saudi company and isn’t listed on a U.S. exchange.
+Aramco produces crude oil and natural gas.
+But even Aramco is investing in AI… In October, it announced it was taking a significant minority stake in the Saudi-backed AI company Humain.
+And it’s planning to increase natural gas production more than 60% by 2030 to meet AI data center demand.

 10. Tesla (TSLA)